SiliconLabs/bluetooth_applications/bluetooth_soc_blinky_sparkfun_thingplus/README.md

 This example implements a simple custom GATT service with two characteristics.
 One characteristic controls the state of the LED (ON/OFF) via write operations from a GATT client, and the second characteristic sends notifications to subscribed clients when the button state changes (pressed or released).

 To test this demo, install EFR Connect for [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo&hl=en&gl=US) or [iOS](https://apps.apple.com/us/app/efr-connect/id1030932759).
-Source code for the mobile app is available on [Github](https://github.com/SiliconLabs?q=efrconnect&type=&language=&sort=).
+The source code for the mobile application is available on [Github](https://github.com/SiliconLabs?q=efrconnect&type=&language=&sort=).

-After launching the app go to the demo view and select the Blinky demo.
+After launching the application go to the demo view and select the Blinky demo.
 A pop-up will show all the devices around you that are running the SoC-Blinky firmware.
 Tap on the device to go into the demo view.

 ![Demo view](image/demo_app_list.jpg) ![Pop up](image/device_selection.jpg)

-Tap the light on the mobile app to toggle the LED on the mainboard.
-When you press/release the external button, the state changes for the virtual button on the app as well.
+Tap the light on the mobile application to toggle the LED on the mainboard.
+When you press/release the external button, the state changes for the virtual button on the application as well.

 ![Blinky all off](image/demo_blinky_off_all.jpg) ![Blinky all on](image/demo_blinky_on_all.jpg)

-The animation below showcases the demo running on a SparkFun Thing Plus Board (MGM240P - BRD2704A) with the mobile app running on an Android device.
+The animation below showcases the demo running on a SparkFun Thing Plus Board (MGM240P - BRD2704A) with the mobile application running on an Android device.

 ![Demo](image/demo.GIF)